caitlintran3/py4eda-work/homework/hw3a-solution.md

 #### Question 1: Git Workflow Benefits

 **a)**
 Before this assignment, I usually managed versions by saving multiple copies of files with different names like “final_v2” or “final_revised”.
-It worked okay, but got messy fast.
-Git is way more organized.
-It tracks changes automatically, keeps a clean history, and lets me go back to any version without cluttering my folders.
+It worked okay, but got confusing fast.
+Git is a lot more organized by tracking changes automatically, keeping a clean history, and letting me go back to any version without cluttering my folders.
 It also makes collaboration easier since everyone can work on the same repo without overwriting each other.

 **b)**
 In a previous group project, we kept emailing updated files back and forth.
 It was hard to tell who changed what and when.
 If we had used Git, the commit history would’ve shown exactly what each person contributed and when.
 It would’ve saved us a lot of confusion and helped us debug faster.